connorwmackay/astrographDashboard/README.md

 You'll need NodeJS installed, you can find it [here](https://nodejs.org/en/download/)

-Additionally, this app uses MongoDB for its database.
-Therfore, you will need to install [MongoDB](https://www.mongodb.com/try/download/community), as well as [Mongo Compass](https://www.mongodb.com/try/download/compass) if it didn't install with MongoDB (which is a gui interface for managing MongoDB).

 ## Running the app

-To run the app, open a terminal in the folder that contains *app.js* and type **npm start**.
+To run the app, open a terminal in the project folder, then ```cd final-app``` if you aren't already there and type ```npm install```, followed by ```npm start```.
 The terminal should then give a link, copy that link and paste it into a browser.
 You should now see the home page of the app.

-To see if the database has properly connected, after starting the app at least once, you should open Mongo Compass and then you should see a database called **dashboardApp** that contains a table called **test** with one record.
+To see if the database has properly connected you should see test saying the database was successfully connected.

 ## App Structure